deeptronix/dithering_halftoning/README.md

 Values arrangement explanation:

 1) The first value (location '0' of each matrix line) is the DIVISOR.
 This value is used to “normalize” the weights applied.
    Note: The GPED function will try to optimize on its own divisions by power of two into bitshift operations whenever possible.
 This comes at the cost of checking, at each pixel, if this condition is satisfied.
-If you know you will be using a known power of two divisor, or a MCU with hardware division, you an remove the lines of code that choose the division method.
+If you know you will be using a known power of two divisor, or a MCU with hardware division, you can remove the lines of code that choose the division method.
 1) Each successive value is either:
    - a **positive** value: this represents an error-diffusion weight.
 The neighbouring pixels to the one currently analyzed will be multiplied by this amount (and then divided as in point 1) )
    - a **negative** value: the fact that is negative represents a “linefeed” command (meaning the next pixels to be processed are from the line below).